-Find affordable insurance that works for you in New Jersey.
+Find affordable auto insurance that works for you in New Jersey.
 Compare quotes from over 100 top companies.

-Drivers with good driving records typically enjoy lower car insurance costs than drivers with histories of speeding tickets, at-fault accidents, or DUI citations.
+Drivers with spotless driving records typically enjoy lower car insurance costs than drivers with histories of speeding tickets, at-fault accidents, or DUI citations.
 New Jersey drivers without a recent speeding ticket typically save 37% on their car insurance premiums — exceeding the 25% national average.
 In addition to earning a cheaper premium for driving incident-free, you may qualify for a safe-driving bonus through your car insurance company.
 The amount of these discounts may vary, but they typically run between 5 and 10%.